 What are the requirements to recommend a patient obtain a medical marijuana license?

 IMPORTANT NOTE: In addition to holding a valid, unrestricted and existing license to practice in the State of Oklahoma as a doctor of medicine or doctor of osteopathic medicine, a physician must also be board certified under the rules established by either the Oklahoma Board of Medical Licensure or the Oklahoma Board of Osteopathic Examiners.
 Please contact your licensure board for assistance in determining whether you are board certified.
 To assist OMMA in verifying your board certification, please make sure you have notified your licensure board of your board certification.
-A physician must be in good standing with his or her licensure board.

 - The physician must establish a medical record for the patient and must have a bona fide physician-patient relationship.